Our charitable purpose

 We demonstrate this by providing qualifications that enable students to progress, and reinvesting any surplus we make in:

-- research – through the expertise of our Research and Analysis teams, we ensure that we are able to continuously improve the quality and reliability of our assessments and contribute to the development of assessment policy and practice, both in the UK and around the world
+- research – through the expertise of our Assessment Research and Innovation teams, we ensure that we are able to continuously improve the quality and reliability of our assessments and contribute to the development of assessment policy and practice, both in the UK and around the world

 - offering a broad range of qualifications because we believe they have educational value – and not offering qualifications that could be profitable, but we don’t think would help students progress